Final report for LNE21-421

 Swede Midge Management

 SM has caused so much damage to brassica crops at Common Roots that in 2021 these farmers removed broccoli, brussels sprouts, cauliflower from their crop line-up entirely.
 In 2021, they rotated their brassica crops as far from the previous year’s planting as possible and covered everything with Proteknet exclusion netting.
 The netting had to be removed from crops (collards, kale) because the plants were getting too tall for their hoop set-up.
-Moving forward, they continue to grow the less-preferred brassicas under exclusion netting.
-Collards and the Russian types of kale are in the more-preferred category.
-Winterbor kales are less-preferred.
-Farmers will continue to make sure that transplants going under netting should be free of worm pests, and ground should be free of brassicas for at least 3 years.
+Moving forward in the project, they continued to grow the less-preferred brassicas under exclusion netting such as curly kales.
+Farmers continued to make sure that transplants going under netting were free of worm pests, and ground was free of brassicas for at least 3 years before growing brassicas in the same spot again.

-Brewster Street Farm has had significant SM damage prior to this project and SM was observed in the late Fall 2021 brassica planting.
-Intercropping is a common practice at the farm.
-Intercropping is done to 1) maximize use of raised bed space; 2) for support of beneficial insects; and 3) to receive benefits from companion planting.
-However, intercropping makes crop rotation difficult when each raised bed may contain crops from different families.
+Brewster Street Farm had significant SM damage prior to this project and SM was observed in the late Fall 2021 brassica planting.
+Intercropping was a common practice at the farm.
+Intercropping was done to 1) maximize use of raised bed space; 2) for support of beneficial insects; and 3) to receive benefits from companion planting.
+However, intercropping made crop rotation difficult when each raised bed may contain crops from different families.
 SM built up on brassica crops in numerous raised beds across the farm.
-To manage SM, we implemented an integrated approach – remove late season brassica crop residue and discard, and apply H. bacteriophora entomopathogenic nematodes to the soil to try to knock down the overwintering population.
-The entomopathogenic nematodes will feed on a diverse range of soil dwelling pests, including SM.
+To manage SM, we implemented an integrated approach – removed late season brassica crop residue and discarded, and applied H. bacteriophora entomopathogenic nematodes to the soil to try to knock down the overwintering population.
+The entomopathogenic nematodes fed on a diverse range of soil dwelling pests, including SM.
 Nematodes were applied twice- once in Fall 2021 and in Spring 2022.
 Nematodes were watered in with a pump sprayer to raised beds.
 Raised beds were pre-wetted to allow better survival and movement of nematodes through the soil profile.

 5 Loaves Urban Farm is a farm ministry connected to the Buffalo Vineyards Church.
-They have roughly ½ acre in production and grow on 4 separate lots on the West Side of Buffalo.
-They grow a diversity of vegetables, fruits, and herbs; they keep chickens and bees; and create numerous value-added products.
+Throughout this project, they had roughly ½ acre in production and grew on 4 separate lots on the West Side of Buffalo.
+They grow a diversity of vegetables, fruits, and herbs; keep chickens and bees; and create numerous value-added products.
 The farm was noted to have SM damage on their brassicas in mid-summer 2021.
 Damage was quite extensive on kale, collards, broccoli, and cauliflower.
 SM damage was found on 2/2 lots those brassicas were grown on.
-Brassicas are grown under row cover, but the fabric is torn in numerous areas.
+Brassicas were grown under row cover, but the fabric was torn in numerous areas.
 In mid-Summer 2021, we began monitoring the population of SM on the main lot.
-SM pheromone traps were collected on a biweekly basis for 2 months – 7/30, 8/12, 8/28, 9/8.
+SM pheromone traps were collected on a biweekly basis for 2 months from 7/30/21 to 9/8/21.
 We recommended rotating away from brassicas where possible and prioritizing brassicas on the most recently acquired lot.
 In addition, we recommended to cover with insect exclusion netting.
 In 2023, 5 Loaves served as a scouting location and SM damage was noted on kale, broccoli, collards, and cabbage.

-WestSide Tilth is a one-acre urban market garden farm in Buffalo producing diversified vegetables, herbs, and flowers.
-In 2023, SM larva and damage on collards was noted on June 16.
+WestSide Tilth (WST) is a one-acre urban market garden farm in Buffalo producing diversified vegetables, herbs, and flowers.
+In 2023, SM larva and damage on collards was noted on 6/16/23.
 The farmer reported struggling with SM on various brassicas including kale, kohlrabi, collards, and cabbage for the last few years with damage seeming to increase each year.
 We began monitoring the population of SM on the urban farm using two traps in July 2023.
-SM pheromone sticky cards were collected on a weekly basis from 7/20 until 9/13, then on a biweekly basis until 10/26, and the final sticky cards were collected on 11/29.
+SM pheromone sticky cards were collected on a weekly basis from 7/20/23 until 9/13/23, then on a biweekly basis until 10/26/23, and the final sticky cards were collected on 11/29/23.
 The two traps were periodically moved to different beds with and without insect netting as crops were harvested and planted.
-One trap was moved into a collards planting under insect netting on Aug 16 and remained there for the duration of monitoring.
+One trap was moved into a collards planting under insect netting on 8/16/23 and remained there for the duration of monitoring.

 Using Row Cover and Entomopathogenic Nematodes to Manage Flea Beetles

-Nematodes were applied in the middle of the day on May 17 and nematodes were applied in the evening on May 25.
-A yellow sticky card was placed in the middle of each plot and counted for flea beetles weekly from May 25 through July 5.
-Flea beetle damage assessments were conducted weekly from May 25 through July 5.
+Nematodes were applied in the middle of the day on 5/17/23 and nematodes were applied in the evening on 5/25/23.
+A yellow sticky card was placed in the middle of each plot.
+Flea beetle counts and crop damage assessments were conducted weekly from 5/25/23 through 7/5/23.
 Damage severity was an average of the leaf damage rating for three randomly selected leaves per plant.
 Damage per leaf was rated on a 0-5 scale corresponding to the percentage of leaf with symptoms (0 = 0%; 1 = 1-20%; 2 = 21-40%; 3 = 41-60%; 4 = 60-80%; 5 = 80-100%).
-Our last damage assessment for three out of four collard plots took place on June 14.
-These plots plant loss due to a chicken feeding event.
-Harvest yields were measured regularly from July 5 through November 1.
+Our last damage assessment for three out of four collard plots took place on 6/14/23.
+These plots had plant loss due to a chicken feeding event.
+Harvest yields were measured regularly from 7/5/23 through 11/1/23.

-Our work in this project is not pure research, as we are implementing natural pest management techniques that already have a demonstrated high potential for success.
-What is unique is the urban setting in which we adapt and deploy the management practices, as well as the site specific pests and practices.
-However, at some sites we are able to collect quantifiable data that provides a very applied research approach with the ultimate goal of demonstrating impacts to the farmers.
+Our work in this project was demonstration focused, not pure research, as we ‘demo-trialed’ pest management techniques that already have proven potential for success.
+In this approach, although we do not replicate treatments to analytical levels, we employ rigorous data collection to support adoption.
+What was unique was the urban setting in which we adapted and deployed the management practices, as well as the site-specific pests and practices.
+However, at some sites we were able to collect quantifiable data that provided a very applied research approach with the ultimate goal of demonstrating impacts to the farmers.

 Releasing Ladybeetles to Manage Cabbage Whitefly